wbsoft/parce/docs/source/doc.rst

 The Document class
 ==================

-*parce* provides a ``Document`` which can keep the text, collect changes to the text and internally call the TreeBuilder to process the changes.
+*parce* provides a :class:`~parce.Document` which can keep the text, collect changes to the text and internally call the TreeBuilder to process the changes.
 The Document simply behaves as a *mutable string* with some extra features.

 To instantiate a Document::